List of esports games: Painkiller

 Painkiller is a 2004 game developed by Polish game studio People Can Fly and published by DreamCatcher Interactive.
 At the end of 2004 Painkiller was chosen by the Cyberathlete Professional League to be their official 2005 CPL World Tour game.
 This was slightly controversial with many esports followers and competitors due to the fact that other games had proven themselves at least as popular online multiplayer games.
 As the tour had already been announced as a one-on-one deathmatch format competition, Unreal Tournament 2004 and Doom 3 were also fan favourites for this tour.
 However, since Unreal Tournament 2004 developer Epic Games was in the process of changing publishers from Atari to Midway Games and could not guarantee their full support throughout the year-long tour, it was not chosen.
 An agreement between the CPL and DreamCatcher stipulated that no other organization was allowed to use Painkiller in a gaming competition with prizes above US$2,000. without obtaining a license from the CPL.
 For the 2006 CPL World Tour, Quake III Arena was selected as the one-versus-one deathmatch game, replacing Painkiller.

 Battlefield series

 Battlefield series games have been played in multiple tournaments.
 The PC version of the games are usually used.
 Electronic Sports League has sponsored Battlefield tournaments since Battlefield 2.

 Crossfire

 Crossfire is a Korean-developed shooter similar to Counter-Strike that is most popular in East Asia.
-Crossfire Stars is the name of the highest professional league.
+Crossfire Stars is the name of the world championship event, founded in 2013.